 Speaking of Porterhouse steak, it would be a mistake not to mention the tasty T-bone.
 This steak is the cross-cut of the front section from the short loin.
 T-bone steak is a smaller version of Porterhouse steak with tender filets and beefy flavor from the strip loin.

-It would help if you cooked this steak at a high temperature for a short duration.
+You should cook this steak at a high temperature for a short duration.
+If you can master the perfect timing for cooking steak at 400 degrees F, T-bone steaks will taste out of this world.
 To enjoy the freshest flavor of a T-bone steak, people often season it simply.
 A pinch of salt or a typical marinate sauce will give you a one-of-a-kind meal.

 When choosing a T-bone on the market, you should avoid selecting a ‘thin-cut’ label on the package as the ideal T-bone is around 1.5 inches thick.
 You should ask the butcher to cut the steak for you if you can’t find any suggested T-bone.